Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Two of the many rocks I saw on the coastline at Strandir

-It is a well-known fact here in my country that pillars of rock are trolls that have been turned into stone by the first rays of the sun.
+It is a well-known fact here in my country that pillars of rock are trolls turned to stone by the first rays of the sun.

 Norðurfjörður